What makes Podcast Artistry different from all the other cats in town?

 I look forward to hearing from you!

 "James and his team manages, soup to nuts, a ton of aspects of my podcast, all of the submission to all the different feeds, all the technical nitty-gritty when things go wrong.
-He makes all the guests sound amazing.
-He makes all the audio perfectly aligned or at the correct levels.
+They make all the guests sound amazing and I regularly consult James for the most up to date info in the podcasting industry.